Marcotronics/100daysofRTL/010_RTL_PISO_SR/README.md

-# #100daysofRTL Day 10 -   in SystemVerilog
+# #100daysofRTL Day 10 - PISO in SystemVerilog
 ## _PISO Shift Register_

 Parallel data is loaded into the register simultaneously and is shifted out of the register serially one bit at a time under clock control.